intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

 \_dev\_info/warn functions.
 The relevant code snippet with highlighted markings is shown in Figure 3.

-The check\_host\_input Smatch pattern attempts to to provide a rough indication of severity for each finding via “warn” or “error” keywords highlighted in grey in Figure 2.
-Whenever a host input is being used as a condition for iteration, assigned to an external variable, returned by function, or being passed as an argument to a different generic function, the pattern reports such cases as “error” conditions.
-However, if the host input is being passed to a “safe output function” like various debug output, MSR, port IO, or MMIO write functions, the pattern reports such cases as “warn” conditions.
-Similarly, “warn” status is given to the cases when a function to obtain the host input is invoked, but its result is either not stored at all or used in a boolean expression to select one of the following code paths.
-The underlying idea behind the severity status is an attempt to assist the manual code audit process to indicate the code locations where the possibility of finding a security issue is higher.
-However, in its current form, it is strongly recommended to check both “warn” and “error” findings to make sure every single code path is secure.

 .. figure:: images/code-snipped-pirq.png
    :width: 6.14865in
    :height: 5.68750in